create3000/x_ite/docs/_posts/components/ParticleSystems/WindPhysicsModel.md

 ### SFVec3f [in, out] **direction** 0 0 0 <small>(∞,∞)</small>

-Direction in which wind is travelling in the form of a normalized, unit vector.
+*direction* in which wind is travelling in the form of a normalized, unit vector.

 ### SFFloat [in, out] **speed** 0.1 <small>[0,∞)</small>